The Basic Principles Of Economics Suggest That

 Society Faces a Short-Run Trade-Off between Inflation and Unemployment

 The short-run trade-off between inflation and unemployment is not a fixed relationship.
-It can shift over time due to changes in expectations, supply shocks, and other factors.
+Now, it can shift over time due to changes in expectations, supply shocks, and other factors.
 In the long run, most economists believe that there is no trade-off between inflation and unemployment.
 In the long run, the economy tends to operate at its natural rate of unemployment, and inflation is primarily determined by the growth rate of the money supply.

 Putting It All Together: The Circular Flow Model